brianchege2k/SA_02_WK2_Code_Challenge/README.md

 ## By Brian Chege Njuguna

-## Questions One Two and Three represented by solution1.js, solution2.js and solution3.js respectively.
+## Questions One, Two and Three represented by solution1.js, solution2.js and solution3.js respectively.